The Shanghai Gesture: Production

 There were several attempts to turn the play into a film in the 1930s, one of them by Cecil B. DeMille, and another in the early 1930s by Edward Small at United Artists.
 By 1940, it was estimated there had been 32 previous attempts to film the play.
-Among the changes made to appease the censor was the replacement of the Japanese character of Prince Oshima with Dr Omar to avoid depicting miscegenation.
+Among the changes made to appease the censor was the replacement of the Japanese character of Prince Oshima with Dr. Omar to avoid depicting miscegenation.
 Filming began on August 11, 1941.

 In the listing of actors in the opening credits is an ending title card honoring the extras reading, "And a large cast of 'HOLLYWOOD EXTRAS' who without expecting credit or mention stand ready day and night to do their best—and who at their best are more than good enough to deserve mention."
 Keye Luke painted the mural displayed in the casino.

+Victor Mature, in a 1941 interview with Duncan Underhill, reported the following exchange with Josef von Sternberg directing him on the set of Shanghai Gesture:

+Von Sternberg in his 1965 autobiography declared that the film “launched Gene Tierney and Victor Mature as stellar attractions.
+It also contained the superlative talents of Walter Huston, Albert Bassermann and Ona Munson.”